Commercial Guide: Your Retail Renovation Budget

 Updating a new or existing business location?
 Retail renovation costs can stay budget-friendly, or go luxe

 Designer Rebecca Taylor store project by Sweeten contractor David

 Opening a physical brick-and-mortar store is a bold and energizing step.
 It’s a chance to create a walk-in version of a business you’ve been growing, or a tangible realization of a long-awaited vision to be your own boss.

-The cost of opening a retail location for, say, a clothing, beauty boutique, or art gallery can slide from pricey to economical depending on what you want.
+Retail renovation costs—for, say, a clothing or beauty boutique, yoga studio or art gallery can slide from pricey to economical…depending on what you want.
 Chain Store Age’s annual survey of retail build-outs put the average cost at $56.53 per square foot.
 If you use that formula, then it will cost $280,000 for a 5,000-square-foot store build-out.
 In another example, an entrepreneur in Austin, Texas, only spent $7,650 on a build-out for Little Green Beans, a children’s consignment store for clothing and toys, according to Inc. (The business owner’s breakdown of costs were: $4,000 construction to customize the space, $3,500 for shelves, racks, etc., and a mere $150 for a handyman).

 Don’t be too overwhelmed by this figure.
 As the name suggests, the above survey takes into account bigger stores that are more commonly found in malls than a Main Street space in an older building.
 A simple build-out for a smaller store—minor construction, a coat of paint, shelves, and racks—can cost under $10,000.
 It all depends on the scope of work and what finishes you want.

 To figure out this wide world of retail build-out budgets for your project, Sweeten, a free service matching business owners with vetted general contractors, offers a few areas to consider.